Peter Beck slams Capital Gains Tax, but other entrepreneurs see positives

 The Tax Working Group's proposal for a capital gains tax (CGT) got a serve on social media this afternoon from Rocket Lab founder Peter Beck.
+But other entrepreneurs say it could be a good mechanism to shift capital from "non-productive" property to startups.

 "Just saw the NZ capital gains tax recommendations.
 Taxing IP [intellectual property] and stock will decimate the already fragile NZ start up industry.
 NZ already has big problems around creating large valuable technology companies and this will not help," tweeted Beck